 Aromatherapy is currently an unregulated and unlicensed field both for the practice of aromatherapy as well as the manufacture of aromatherapy products.

 With there being no regulation, there is an awful lot of room for modifications and misleading marketing practices.
+And this is true on BOTH sides of essential oils… the production AND the EDUCATION side.

 Why the regulations are important: